yochaigal/cairn/resources/frequently-asked-questions.md

 Expand For Example
  </summary>

- **Warden**: _"Slowly, you descend into the ravine.
-The darkness is near-absolute here, your lantern a shining beacon to anyone or anything that might be down here.
-Fortunately it seems that you are largely alone; at least for now."_
+  **Warden**: _"Slowly you descend into the near-absolute darkness of the ravine.
+Your lantern is bright enough to allow safe travel, but also acts as a shining beacon to anyone or anything that might be down here.
+Fortunately it seems that you are largely alone; at least for now.
+Eventually the roaring river below becomes drowning out your voices."_

- **Esther**: _"Ugh, I have a bad feeling about this._
+  **Esther**: _"Ugh, I have a bad feeling about this.
+How far down do we have to go?"_

+  **Warden**: _"You're just above the riverbed, actually.
+Carefully placing your feet onto the slick surface, you hold your lantern high and watch as the water glitters, almost in response.
+You are only a few dozen feet from the shelf you saw earlier as well."_

+  **Esther**: _"How dangerous do we think it would be to cross that way?"_

+  **Warden**: _"You'll have to jump.
+The water rushes right beneath, so you'd have a soft landing.
+The current looks strong as well._

+  **Esther**: _"What did you mean before when you said that the river glittered as if in response?
+I am not prepared to deal with intelligent rivers."_

+  **Warden**: _"You're not totally sure, but it looked like there might be something alive in there.
+As a former botanist, you already know about bioluminescent plants."_

+  **Barry**: _"Plants?
+We can handle plants.
+Why don't we just wade through the river here?"_

+  **Esther**: _"Hmm that's might be a good idea.
+Wait, what about hidden rocks and such?"_

+  **Warden**: _"You could try, certainly.
+There don't appear to be a lot of rocks poking out of here that you can see, either."_

+  **Esther**: _"I'll go first this time.
+You hold the lantern up with your good hand, **Barry**."_

+  **Barry**: _"Good call.
+I'll yell out if something leaps out of the river and tries to eat you, too."_

+  **Warden**: _"You step into the rushing river.
+It pulls on your legs, but otherwise you feel strong enough to cross without aide.
+Slowly, you begin to cross the river.
+With each step, you can see the colorful plants - algae, perhaps - glowing and moving in response to your footsteps.
+It might also just be the light."_

 </details>